 Learn how to make the perfect Chocolate Frosting recipe with this easy, 5-ingredient recipe!
 Creamy, fluffy, and full of chocolatey goodness, this icing is the best topping for cupcakes or layered cakes!
-If you love this, you will also love the more complex Chocolate Swiss Meringue Buttercream, the classic Swiss Meringue Buttercream or the classic vanilla flavored American Buttercream Frosting recipe.
+If you love this, you will also love the more complex Chocolate Swiss Meringue Buttercream, Cream Cheese Frosting, the classic Swiss Meringue Buttercream or the classic vanilla flavored American Buttercream Frosting recipe.

 I’ll be honest, for the better part of my life I was a store-bought frosting kind of gal.
 I didn’t have anything against homemade icing (I’ve actually always preferred it), I just assumed it was more work than it was.
 Little did I know, there are few things easier to make than buttercream!